mikemerin/mikemerin.github.com/_posts/2017-10-25-Rails-API-cors.md

 # Routes

 There's one very important thing that Rails did for you automatically when you generated your resource and that's the resources themselves.
+This is the final piece of the generated pieces: `invoke  resource_route` and `route    resources :artists`.
 If you go into `config/routes.rb` you'll notice the following:

 ```ruby
 Rails.application.routes.draw do